AlanyTan/nestjs-template/README.md

 - VSCode remote-container ready repo, all design time requirements can be built into the devcontainer
 - standardized tsconfig and .eslintrc
+- standardized logging using pino
 - openapi/swagger-ui
 - husky git hooks
 - dockerfile
-- .env config files for environment vars
+- .env config files for environment vars (are ignored in .gitignore and .dockerignore)
 - database config (optional)
 - dockerized postgres db setup script (optional)
 - rename script (to change all instances of "nestjs-example" to whatever you call the repo)

 ## Requirements

-- Node.js - v14.x.x
+- Node.js - v16.x.x
-- npm - v7.x.x
+- npm - v9.x.x
 - Nest CLI - v8.x.x
 - VSCode, docker extension, remote-container extention